gatekeeper1122/TFH-Cheats/README.md

-# TLoZ Tri Force Heroes Plugin
+# TLoZ Tri Force Heroes Plugin for Europe
-This is a NTR CFW Cheat Plugin for TLoZ Tri Force Heroes
+This is a NTR CFW Cheat Plugin for TLoZ Tri Force Heroes EUR

 Credit to:
 - Nanquitas for libshark2NTR